TCCON/ggg_spectra/README.md

 To shut the server down, use ctrl+C in the terminal

 Each time a spectrum is loaded, a static .html file with the plot will be saved in **spectra_app/save/**

+To use with GGG2014 spectra, revert to this commit: dfb16ed